It looks like you are visiting this site

 Practically any vessel can be used to plant up succulents – as long as it can safely be modified by creating a drainage hole to allow water to escape – with old teapots, wellington boots or even old bird cages being great examples of the current ‘repurposing’ trend.

-succulents in white antique looking bird cage
+Succulents in white antique looking bird cage

-succulents in white antique looking bird cage
+Succulents in white antique looking bird cage

 A group of planted-up succulents together, particularly with a theme, makes a for an interesting focal point display that looks great.